lu1993/two-sigma-renthop/README.md

 — models     <- Scripts to build, train models and then use trained

-— reports    <- Generated analysis and submissions
+— reports    <- Submissions and report

 ## **Setup**
 ### Data